LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 deployment, that image file may not actually exist on disk, being instead contained within the LassoApp in a specialized format.
 Given the resource's PNG content type, the system chooses the appropriate content representation object.
-In turn, that object sets an Expires header for that web request, improving application performance by preventing future redundant image requests.
+In turn, that object sets an :mailheader:`Expires` header for that web request, improving application performance by preventing future redundant image requests.
 The content representation object does not have to modify the object data, and in this case with PNGs, sets a HTTP header but returns back the unaltered binary image data.

 Another example would be a node resource which produces a "user" object,